fan2/mkdocs/docs/blog/posts/elf/plt-puts-pwndbg.md

 '/home/pifan/Projects/cpp/a.out'
 ```

-`info program`: Execution status of the program.
+Get the execution status of the program.

 ```bash
 pwndbg> i prog